Read letters from Stephen and Brenda Stelle

 Serving at the invitation of the Ethiopian Evangelical Church Mekane Yesus at Bethel Evangelical Secondary School and Gidada Bible School

 Brenda and Stephen will next be in the US and available to visit congregations and ministries in 2016.
 Email them to extend an invitation to speak at your congregation or organization.

 About Stephen and Brenda Stelle's ministries

-Brenda Stelle will teach English at the Bethel Evangelical Secondary School (BESS) in Dembi Dollo.
+Brenda Stelle teaches English at the Bethel Evangelical Secondary School (BESS) in Dembi Dollo.
 The Ethiopian Evangelical Church Mekane Yesus (EECMY) is a longtime partner of the Presbyterian Church (U.S.A.).
 BESS was started by the EECMY with the help of Presbyterians in the United States in the 1960s.
 It is located in the Didessa Valley, which is considered the “bread basket” of Ethiopia, with fertile soil and consistent rains.
 Local infrastructure, however, is not good—roads are often impassable during the rainy season, and phone and electric systems are unreliable.
 BESS is a boarding school that provides a high-quality education for the youth of the remote region it serves.
 The premier education that BESS provides has been the key factor enabling many of its graduates to become leaders in the Ethiopian Church and society.

-Stephen will serve as an instructor at Gidada Bible School, working with the Ethiopian Evangelical Church Mekane Yesus as a mentor/trainer of pastors.
+Stephen serves as an instructor at Gidada Bible School, working with the Ethiopian Evangelical Church Mekane Yesus as a mentor/trainer of pastors.
 Because of the rapid growth of the EECMY, the church has a tremendous need for well-trained clergy.
 Gidada Bible School is in the process of moving to a diploma institution and is eager for the PC(USA)’s accompaniment in that venture.

 Ethiopia is the second most populous country in Africa.
 It has been an independent country since ancient times, and unlike other African countries, it maintained its freedom from colonial rule except for a brief period of Italian occupation from 1936 to 1941.
 Its monarchy was overthrown in 1974 and the country is now a democratic republic.
 More than half of the population is Christian and a third is Muslim.
 While Ethiopia has struggled with severe poverty and hunger issues, it currently boasts one of the fastest-growing economies on the African continent.